PreussLabsLLC/rsync-ntacls/README.md

 .. and unpack into a local folder named rsync-3.2.6.

 - Download the posted patch to a local location, say, /tmp.
-.. and try the patch with \
+.. and try the patch from the folder above rsync-3.2.6 with \
 `patch --dry-run -p0 < /tmp/rsync-3.2.6-ntacls.patch` \
 if things look OK, apply with \
 `patch -p0 < /tmp/rsync-3.2.6-ntacls.patch`